Annotation Configuration

 Type: boolean

-Indicates whether the field should be included in the SELECT statement during query operations.
-This attribute allows you to control which fields are included in the query results, providing finer-grained data access control.
+Specifies whether the field should be included in SELECT statements during query operations.
+This attribute gives you granular control over which fields appear in query results.

 -

-(default), the field will be included in the query results. -
+When the select attribute is set to true (the default value), the field will be included in query results.

-, the field will not be included in the query results, even if it exists in the database table.
+When the select attribute is set to false, the field will be excluded from query results, even if it exists in the database table.
 This is useful for protecting sensitive data or optimizing query performance.

 Example